CS362-Team12/Pixhell/Pixhell Living Document.md

       1. The player tries to attack when not in control of the character \- Nothing happens
       2. The player tries to attack when on their attack cooldown \- Nothing Happens
 2. Brendan Laus
 1. Actors: Player, Map elements, and Sound system
 2. Triggers:
-      1. The player character's hitbox colliding with a map selection trigger
+   The player character's hitbox colliding with a map selection trigger
 3. Preconditions:
-      1. Completion of previous maps (if applicable)
+   Completion of previous maps (if applicable)
-      2. The new map trigger is currently occupied by the player
+   The player interacts with the corresponding portal
 4. Postconditions:
-      1. The loading screen is displayed
-      2. The new map loads in with its dependencies
+   The new map loads in with its dependencies
-      3. The character spawns in an appropriate location on the new map
-      4. The new map’s music begins to play
+   The character spawns in an appropriate location on the new map The new map’s music begins to play
 5. List of Steps:
-      1. The player character will move toward the desired map
+   1. The player character will move toward the desired map trigger (portal)
    2. The player character’s hitbox collides with the new map trigger
    3. The game checks that the character is eligible to play on the new map
-      4. After a successful check, a confirmation screen is displayed
-      5. Upon final conformation, the loading screen displays
+   4. The new map gets loaded
-      6. Old and unnecessary assets get dropped while the map loads with its associated dependencies
+   5. Old and unnecessary assets get dropped while the map loads with its associated dependencies
-      7. The player spawns into the new map at a designated spawn point
+   6. The player spawns into the new map at a designated spawn point
-      8. The correct map music begins to play
+   7. The correct map music begins to play
 6. Extensions/Variations:
-      1. Each different map will have a different trigger the character will need to access.
-      2. Each map will have different spawn points, visuals, and the proper soundtracks.
+   Each map will be accessible only through its corresponding portal Each map will have different spawn points, visuals, and the proper soundtracks.
 7. Failure:
-      1. If the player doesn’t pass the eligibility check, there will be a pop-up informing them that they need to complete certain tasks to unlock the level they attempted to access and they will not be permitted to go to the next map.
+   If the player is ineligible to go to a given level, the portal for that level will not teleport the player at all

 3. Max Russell
    1. Actors: Player, Sound System
    2. Triggers: The player enters a new stage or enters a boss fight (stage boss or final boss).